jolivain/glslsandbox-player/README.md

 fullscreen is requested.
 The mouse cursor can be forced to be shown by setting `GSP_X11_CURSOR` to `1`.

+  Window decorations can be disabled by setting `GSP_X11_DECORATION` environment variable to `0`.
+Note this function is implemented using the "_MOTIF_WM_HINTS" X11 window property.
+The window manager must respond to that property to actually disable the decoration.

 Notes on KMS DRM Native Windowing
 ---------------------------------